masterbachman/plantkeeper/README.md

 Getting started
 ---------------

-1. Clone this repository to your local machine.
+1. Clone this repository to your local RPI.
 2. Connect the Arduino board with sensors to your computer.
+3. SSH into RPI
-3. Install the required Python libraries by running the following command in the terminal:
+4. Install the required Python libraries by running the following command in the terminal:

 These can be installed via pip: